Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 This time I determined to do myself a favor and enjoy spending a day or two working on my vimrc.

 I ended up spending more than three months and making around 500 commits to my vimrc; I still work on it from time to time.
-During the time, I've learned more than I'd learned for the past 10 years using vim.
+During the time, I've learned more than I'd learned for the past 10 years.

 It was a fun and frustrating journey.
 I'd like to share what I've learned along the way and how happy I am now.